 Thai-Inspired Turkey Mini-Meatball Lettuce Wraps

-I love these Turkey Mini-Meatball Lettuce Wraps with spicy Thai Flavors!
-And these delicious lettuce wraps are low-carb, Keto, low-glycemic, gluten-free (with gluten-free fish sauce and soy sauce), dairy-free, and South Beach Diet Phase One.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+I love these Thai-Inspired Turkey Mini-Meatball Lettuce Wraps with spicy Thai Flavors!
+And these delicious Thai Turkey Lettuce Wraps are low-carb, Keto, low-glycemic, gluten-free (with gluten-free fish sauce and soy sauce), and dairy-free.
+Use the Diet-Type Index to find more recipes like this one.

 So there I was with a pound of turkey that needed to be used, and when I need recipe ideas in a hurry, I often stand in front of my wall of cookbooks and just flip through books, using the index to see what recipes I can find for that ingredient.
-I found this recipe in The South Beach Diet Taste of Summer Cookbook, but this is a recipe I’d enjoy all year, maybe substituting cilantro for the mint when it’s out of season.
+I found the inspiration for Thai Turkey Lettuce Wraps in The South Beach Diet Taste of Summer Cookbook, but this is a recipe I’d enjoy all year, maybe substituting cilantro for the mint when it’s out of season.

 Thai-Inspired Turkey Mini-Meatball Lettuce Wraps

-1 lb. ground turkey (use turkey with not more than 10% fat for South Beach Diet)
+- 1 lb. ground turkey (Use turkey with not more than 10% fat for South Beach Diet; this can also be made with ground beef or ground chicken if you prefer.)

 Lettuce and Garnish Ingredients: